Pastoral Transition at Peace Presbyterian Church

 How the Process Works

 We are currently in an important new chapter of our pastoral transition.
-Our Interim Pastor, Rev. Paul Kirbas, continues to lead us with care and stability, while the congregation and Transition Team have spent time reflecting on who we are, where we’ve been, and where God is calling us next.
+Our Interim Pastor, Rev. Dr. Paul Kirbas, continues to lead us with care and stability, while the congregation and Transition Team have spent time reflecting on who we are, where we’ve been, and where God is calling us next.

 That season of listening and discernment included the completion of our Mission Study—a shared effort to name our identity, values, and hopes for the future of Peace Presbyterian Church.